StreetScout

 Where is Carbrook?

-Carbrook is a suburb of Queensland, Australia.
+Carbrook is a suburb of Queensland, Australia, in the Logan local government area.

 What is the population of Carbrook?